RustyYato/RustyYato.github.io/_posts/2019-01-17-Closures-Magic-Functions.md

 These functions do the leg work of executing the closure.
 There are a few notable differences between each one.

 * In `FnOnce` we have `call_once`, which takes a `self` reciever.
 This is how it enforces that it is only called once.
 After self is moved into this function call, it can't be used again.
 * In `FnMut` we have `call_mut`, which takes a `&mut self` reciever.
-This allows changes to the enviornment in closures.
+This allows changes to the environment in closures.
 * In `Fn` we have `call`, which takes a `&self` reciever.
-This doesn't allow chagnes to the enviornment (ignoring shared mutablility), but it does make it the most flexible type of closure.
+This doesn't allow chagnes to the environment (ignoring shared mutablility), but it does make it the most flexible type of closure.
 It can be called as many times as you want, and it can be thread-safe if `Send` and `Sync` are also implemented for the closure.

 ## Examples